-If you’ve set up an AdWords campaign and you’re not monitoring and optimising it constantly, you could be pouring money down the drain.
+If you’ve set up a Google Ads campaign and you’re not monitoring and optimising it constantly, you could be pouring money down the drain.

 To make sure your investment pays off, you need to apply optimising tactics.
 By sticking to the fundamental rules of quality score, your campaigns can achieve the best results when your keywords enter Google’s auction.